 Chiropractor Anna Papadopoulou Explains What Chronic Pain Is.

 Have you ever considered the reasons that perpetuate chronic pain?
-Why has it been there for so long? ‘ I’m fine for a few months but it re-occurs with increased intensity, or the frequency is higher?
-I haven’t been doing anything different..?’
+Why has it been there for so long?
+How can you be fine for a few months but it re-occurs with increased intensity, or the frequency is higher?

-Chiropractic management increases feedback to the brain, improves function and in turn, the brain decreases its perception of pain.
-The ankle example can be extrapolated to neck pain and headaches, low back pain and repetitive strain injuries of extremities such as tennis elbow or plantar fasciitis (a disorder that results in pain in the heel and bottom of the foot).
+The ankle example above can be extrapolated to neck pain and headaches, low back pain and repetitive strain injuries of extremities such as tennis elbow or plantar fasciitis (a disorder that results in pain in the heel and bottom of the foot).